Nomination Guide

 • Who can submit a nomination for a National Philanthropy Day award?

-An individual, a public or private organization, a civic or service group, or an AFP member may submit a nomination for any award.
+Any individual, public or private organization, civic or service group, or an AFP member may submit a nomination for any award.
 Nonprofit organizations are encouraged to partner on Distinguished Award nominations, and in such cases, a single nomination form is acceptable.
 Include a cover letter summarizing the collaboration with the submitted nomination.

 • What types of awards are given?